Bi-Lipschitz extensions and outlier embeddings into trees: Outlier embeddings for HSTs

 Table \ref{tab:variables} gives an intuitive description of the variables in the LP.
 Note that in our LP $c$ is a parameter, but in \cite{mungala2023} it is the variable they are minimizing.
 The biggest change from \cite{mungala2023} is that we have introduced new variables $\delta_i$ for each $i\in X$ that we use as an indicator for whether $i$ is an outlier in the embedding.

 Given an optimal solution to this linear program, we need to define an outlier embedding with low distortion and few outliers.
-To do so, we will first use the rounding algorithm of \cite{mungala2023} to find an embedding on the entire metric, and then we take as outliers all vertices $i$ such that $\delta_i\geq \delta\st$.
-In Appendix \ref{sec:proofoutlier} we formally prove that this rounding algorithm works and gives us Theorem \ref{thm:outlier} as a result.
+To do so, we will first use the rounding algorithm of \cite{mungala2023} to find an embedding on the entire metric, and then we take as outliers all vertices $i$ such that $\delta_i\geq \delta\st$ for some threshold $\delta\st$.
+In \ifdagstuhl the full version of the paper \else Appendix \ref{sec:proofoutlier} \fi we formally prove that this rounding algorithm works and gives us Theorem \ref{thm:outlier} as a result.
 In a similar manner to $\ell_2$ outlier embeddings in \cite{chawla2024}, we use the existence of nested embeddings to bound the optimal LP solution and thus obtain our final result.

 Further, if we modify (\ref{eqn:hst1}) by changing the objective function to $\sum_iw_i\cdot \delta_i$ for some set of weights $w_i$, we can use the same technique to obtain a bicriteria approximation for the weighted variant of the outlier embedding problem, where the cost of making $i$ an outlier is $w_i$.
-This result is expressed as Corollary \ref{thm:weighted}, and we prove it in Appendix \ref{sec:weighted}.
+This result is expressed as Corollary \ref{thm:weighted}, and we prove it in \ifdagstuhl the full version of the paper. \else Appendix \ref{sec:weighted}. \fi